moshix/3270BBS/README.md

 Operation of the BBS, User and Content Management
 -------------------------------------------------

+Function key F1 will give you the help.
+F23 will create a new virtual session, while F24 will switch between the maximum two virtual sessions.

 The application is very stable and stays up for months on end.
 However, any BBS requires constant care and content maintenance.
 Trolls naturally form where online communities exist, and their many dropppings need to be cleaned.
 A BBS without some kind of moderator activity will either wither and die, or degenerate into a reputational problem for you.

 Daily pruning and removing of bad content is much easier than doing it once a month or once a  year.
 Stay in touch with your users and advertise your BBS in the communities where you want to attract users from.